John Eaton (politician): Senate career

 Eaton was a slaveowner, but, unlike many Southerners, he supported the Missouri Compromise of 1820.
 On March 11, 1820, in a letter to Jackson, he claimed that "it has preserved piece and dissipated angry feelings, and dispelled appearances which seemed dark and horrible and threatening to the interest and harmony of the nation."
 He remained a close friend of Jackson, and while in the Senate supported the Jacksonian movement.
 He urged Jackson to accept an appointment as Governor of the newly acquired Florida Territory in 1821, which he did.
 From 1827 to 1829, Eaton served as Chairman of the Senate Committee on the District of Columbia.

 In 1822, Eaton and his brother-in-law William Berkeley Lewis attempted to nominate a candidate before the Tennessee legislature to oppose incumbent U.S. Senator John Williams, who was openly against Jackson's candidacy for president in 1824 presidential election.
 After being unable to find a viable candidate, they nominated Jackson himself.
 The strategy was successful, and Jackson won.
 Eaton also helped advance Jackson's campaign for president through the Letters of Wyoming, which were printed in newspapers.
 In them, Eaton praised Jackson's record.
 He celebrated even some of Jackson's most controversial actions, such as the suspension of habeas corpus in New Orleans in 1815.
 "Washington would have done the same," he asserted.
+An anti-Jacksonian of Louisiana, Samuel Clement, wrote in 1827 that Eaton "by most impartial persons is considered as the General's mouth-piece, or amanuensis..."

 In 1825, Eaton received an honorary degree (Master of Arts) from the University of North Carolina.
 Eaton supported the Tariff of 1828, or the "Tariff of Abominations."